mathamphetamine/Renaissance_Stock_Ranking/docs/user_guide.md

 To add new metrics (e.g., risk-adjusted returns):

-1. Create a new module in the `src/` directory
+1. Create a new module in the `renaissance/analysis/` directory
 2. Implement the calculation logic
-3. Update `main.py` to include the new module
+3. Update the CLI modules to include the new functionality
 4. Update output generation to include the new metrics

 ### Customizing the Ranking Algorithm

 The current system ranks stocks based solely on yearly returns.
 To modify the ranking criteria:

-1. Edit `src/ranking_system.py`
+1. Edit `renaissance/core/ranking_system.py`
 2. Modify the `rank_stocks_by_return` function to use different or multiple criteria

 ### Supporting Different Data Sources

 To support data from sources other than Bloomberg:

-1. Create a new loader in `src/data_loader.py` or a new file
+1. Create a new loader in `renaissance/data_extraction/` directory
 2. Implement the logic to convert the data to the format expected by the system
-3. Update `main.py` to use the new loader
+3. Update the CLI modules to use the new loader

 ## Troubleshooting